-‘Writing helps us make sense of ourselves, to explore our hearts and minds, to better understand others, to take journeys and find freedom.’
+‘Creativity helps us to make sense of ourselves, to explore our hearts and minds, to better understand others, to take journeys and find freedom.’

 Beverley Ward

-‘Writing helps us make sense of ourselves, to explore our hearts and minds, to better understand others, to take journeys and find freedom.’
+‘Creativity helps us to make sense of ourselves, to explore our hearts and minds, to better understand others, to take journeys and find freedom.’

 Beverley Ward